smartdevicelink/sdl_evolution/nnnn-batch-rpc-processing.md

 * -> Mobile sends a PutFile request containing the formatted file of RPC requests
 * <- Core sends a PutFile response signaling the success of the PutFile request
 * -> Mobile sends a SystemRequest with RequestType BATCH_RPC and a file reference to the successful PutFile
-* Core validates and processes the BATCH_RPC file that was provided by the mobile and constructs a BATCH_RPC response file based on request results
+* Core validates and processes the BATCH_RPC file in the background leaving incoming and outgoing message queues available for processing.
+Core constructs a BATCH_RPC response file based on request results.
 * <- Core sends an OnSystemRequest Notification containing a formatted file with RPC responses

-To provide further clarity, part of the intent in sending a single file across to core for processing is to free up blocked incoming and outgoing message queues when sending and receiving thousands of RPC messages.
-In addition, the file format utilized could be compressed which would provide more efficiency when compared to sending raw data through protocol messages to core.
+The file format utilized will be compressed which will provide more efficiency when compared to sending raw uncompressed data through protocol messages to core.

 Please see included Batch_RPC_processing.png for process & state diagram details. https://github.com/FordDev/sdl_evolution/blob/nnnn-batch-rpc-processing/Batch_RPC_processing.png